 The word fun probably isn’t the first thing that comes to mind when you hear the phrase puppy training.
 But by using puppy training games you can make the training process a lot more enjoyable.
-And the best part is all of these training games are pretty easy to play.
+And the best part is all of these training games are easy to play.

 Tip: As with all things puppy remember that your dog’s attention span is limited.
 Keep these games short and sweet, and remember to stop before they get bored and/or frustrated.

 Now I know what you’re thinking — how is teaching my dog to “come here” a game?
 The truth is teaching your dog to reliably come when called can be a challenge, but turning it into fun game can help reinforce the behavior.
 And if you can get the help of a few friends you can turn the “come here” game into a game of “pass the puppy” for some extra socialization.

 How to Play the Come Here Game

 - Sit on the ground with a few treats or a toy

 - When they reach you praise them like crazy and give them the treat/toy

 - Wait for your dog to walk off and repeat steps 1-3 (you can move spots/change rewards to keep it interesting)